Article Quick Links

 Free-floating bacteria behave very differently to bacteria within a biofilm.
 Bacteria growing as biofilms are also much more difficult to identify in a urine sample.
-On top of that, they can be 1000 times more resistant to antibiotics than free-floating bacteria.

 No three or five day course of antibiotics designed to treat free-floating bacteria is even going to make a dent on your average biofilm.
-And it’s nowhere near safe to apply 1000 times the dose of antibiotics.

-As much we do know about biofilms, the mechanisms behind this phenomenon are still poorly understood.
+As much as we do know about biofilms, the mechanisms behind this phenomenon are still poorly understood.
 To add another layer of doom, biofilms can be formed by one or multiple species, in complex structures.

 If the right treatment is found for one of the species in a biofilm, as its prominence decreases, a second species may rise to take its place.

 This doesn’t necessarily mean treatment is impossible, but it can take a few rounds of different targeted antibiotics to get to the bottom of a multiple-bacteria biofilm.
 Learn more about chronic UTI here.

 Short Course Antibiotics For UTI Treatment